gooliethegee/TrinityClient/README.md

 ## 🤝 Contributions

 We welcome and appreciate contributions from the community!
-Whether it's code, bug reports, suggestions, or documentation — every contribution helps improve **Nova Client**.
+Whether it's code, bug reports, suggestions, or documentation — every contribution helps improve **Trinity Client**.

 ---

 ## ⚠️ Disclaimer

-Nova Client is not affiliated with Mojang Studios, Microsoft, or any official Minecraft development team.
+Trinity Client is not affiliated with Mojang Studios, Microsoft, or any official Minecraft development team.

 Use Nova Client at your **own risk**.
 We are **not responsible** for any bans, penalties, or issues that may result from using this client.